very-inky/Bit-HeroesBot/documentation.md

 4. **BotState**: Defines all possible states the bot can be in during operation (Idle, Starting, Running, Rerunning, etc.).
 5. **ActionData**: Encapsulates information about an action being executed, used to pass data between state handlers.
 6. **GameAction Interface**: Defines the contract for all game actions, with methods for execution and resource checking.
 7. **ConfigManager**: Manages multiple characters and configurations, ensuring only one is active at a time.
+Handles loading and saving configurations to/from YAML files.
 8. **CharacterConfig**: Contains character-specific settings and account information.
 9. **BotConfig**: Contains configuration settings for a specific task or farming goal, linked to a character.
 10. **ActionConfig**: A sealed class hierarchy that defines configurations for different types of game actions.
+11. **ConfigCLI**: Provides a command-line interface for managing bot configurations.
+12. **YamlUtils**: Utility class for serializing and deserializing configuration objects to/from YAML format.

 ### Component Relationships